Public Health Regulation 2022

 Or the death of a disabled person who was:

-- living in, or temporarily absent from, residential care (under the Disability Inclusion Act 2014 (NSW)) or an assisted boarding house
+- living in, or temporarily absent from, specialist disability accommodation or an assisted boarding house

-- a person who received assistance from a service provider under the Disability Inclusion Act 2014 in order to live independently in the community.
+- a person who received assistance from a service provider to enable the person to live independently in the community.

 In any of these circumstances the medical practitioner must immediately notify the police so that the coronial procedure can begin.
 Every death reported to the coroner must be investigated to determine the cause of death.